Blog

 Melaka was then taken over in 1511 by the Portuguese, who dismissed the sultan and ruled the territory themselves until it was taken over by the Dutch in 1641.

 The Dutch then ceded Melaka to the British to rule de facto from 1795 until 1825, at which point Melaka, known then as Malacca, officially became one of Britain’s Straits Settlements and, eventually, part of colonial Malaya.
-Melaka then became part of an independent Malaysia in 1957.
+Melaka then became part of an independent Malaya in 1957.

 Each one of these layers of past culture has left its residue in architecture, culture, and community, including one of the oldest communities of overseas Chinese, called the Peranakan Chinese (quite distinct from more recent arrivals) and a partly Portuguese community called the Kristang, who mostly dwell in the Portuguese settlement east of the mouth of the Melaka River, around Jalan Texeira.